 - Make sure your car is in good condition and can handle the drive.
 There are steep grades and narrow winding roads.
 It’s not a good place to break down.
 Make sure your vehicle is capable of handling the climb or you probably won’t have fond memories of your trip.

 - If you’re from lower elevations (like us), try to let yourself acclimate to it first.
 We landed in Denver, grabbed breakfast, and then drove straight to the top within about 5 hours.
-If I did it again, I’d do the drive up Pikes Peak later in the trip.
+If I did it again, I’d do the drive up Pikes Peak later in the trip because in hindsight, I think the altitude was part of why I ended up with a migraine that day.

 Read more about Colorado here: